ucb-rit/savio-training-containers-2021/containers.md

 - Security concerns make it unsuitable for the HPC environment
 - By default you are root in the container

+# Docker vs. Singularity (2)

 What is Singularity?

 - Open-source computer software that encapsulates an application and all its dependencies into a single image, as a single file
 - Brings containerization to Linux clusters and HPC
 - Developed at LBL by Greg Kurtzer
-- Typically users have a machine on which they have admin privileges and can't build images but don't have admin privileges where the containers are run
+- Typically users have a machine on which they have admin privileges and can build images but *don't* have admin privileges where the containers are run
 - You are yourself (from the host machine) in the container

+# Docker vs. Singularity (3)

-How can Singularity can leverage Docker?
+How can Singularity leverage Docker?

 - Create and run a Singularity container based on a Docker image
 - (transform a Dockerfile?)